 In addition to a decreased risk of oral problems, good oral health means a healthier rest of the body as the mouth and body have a correlation.

-Here some visible indications of good oral health:
+Here are the top five signs of good oral health:

-Gums that are quick and easy to bleed when flossing and brushing are a sign of weakness inaccurately cared for gums with an overgrowth of oral bacteria.
-Leaving this to be an issue can lead to gum disease and other oral-related problems in the near future.
-When preparing normal routines of brushing and flossing, your gums should not bleed or be finicky with oral hygienic methods.
+Gums that are quick to bleed when flossing and brushing are a sign of improperly cared for gums.
+Leaving this issue can lead to gum disease and other oral-related problems in the future.
+When engaging in normal routines of brushing and flossing, your gums should not bleed or be finicky with oral hygienic methods.

 A smooth texture of the teeth means your teeth are receiving the proper cleaning they need through brushing.
 However, teeth that are gritty in texture, particularly after brushing, mean lack of oral care and improper brushing.

 Ensure that each and every part of your teeth is being properly brushed to avoid this grittiness.
-Failure to do so can cause easy-to-remove plaque to harden into a harder, more visible, and more permanent form of plaque known as tartar.
+Failure to do so can cause easy-to-remove plaque to harden into a harder, more visible, and more permanent form of plaque.
+This is known as tartar.

 Tartar can and should only be removed by a dental professional with special tools.
-Tartar must be removed; otherwise, it can lead to gum disease in the future if left too long.
+Tartar must be removed.
+Otherwise, it can lead to gum disease if left too long.

-It’s not uncommon to experience a very slight case of tooth sensitivity in specific cases, but ongoing, persistent, and/or worsening cases of tooth sensitivity are a definite concern and should be brought up to a dentist as soon as possible.
+It’s not uncommon to experience a very slight case of tooth sensitivity from time to time.
+But ongoing, severe, persistent, and/or worsening cases of tooth sensitivity are a definite concern.
+Thus, these cases should be brought up to a dentist as soon as possible.

-The problem with tooth sensitivity, besides its ability to cause oral pain when eating sweet, very cold, or hot foods and beverages, is the fact that tooth sensitivity occurs due to deteriorated enamel exposing the cavities to the nerves of the teeth.
-This can lead to cavities and other issues in the mouth and requires a tooth sensitivity treatment or toothpaste.
+The problem with tooth sensitivity, besides its ability to cause oral pain when eating sweet, very cold, or hot foods and beverages, is the fact that tooth sensitivity occurs due to deteriorated enamel.
+When enamel is damaged, this exposes the nerves of the teeth causing sharp pain.
+But it’s not just pain that’s an issue.
+This can lead to cavities and other issues in the mouth.
+For that reason, a dentist may recommend a tooth sensitivity treatment or toothpaste.

-To better your oral health, make sure to get your teeth checked.
-We at Hawaii Family Dental recommend to our patients to visit us at least twice a year for their biannual dental checkup and teeth cleaning.
-We create personalized treatment plans for our patients that will guide them to the achievement of good oral health in consideration with their needs and conditions.
+To improve your oral health, make sure to get your teeth checked.
+We at Hawaii Family Dental recommend our patients to visit us at least twice a year for their biannual dental checkup and teeth cleaning.
+We create personalized treatment plans for our patients that will help them achieve good oral health.